ContextMark/CML/paper/CSE.md

 {"id": 3, "prompt": "Thank you", "response": "You're welcome!"}
 ```

 Compared to JSON, the key innovation of JSON Lines lies in its use of  as a relationship delimiter for composition.
-This concept is remarkably similar to CML’s use of **space**（` `） as a composition operator.
+This concept is remarkably similar to CML’s use of space（` `） as a composition operator.
 CML strings obviously also support incremental writing/streaming.

-However, JSON Lines requires file-based storage and is not ideal for use as an **embedded data format**.
+However, JSON Lines requires file-based storage and is not ideal for use as an embedded data format.
 Additionally, since each line must be parsed as a full JSON object, the segmentation process incurs a higher computational overhead—especially when dealing with large volumes of data.
-In contrast, CML's use of **single-string slicing** is significantly more efficient in such contexts.`
+In contrast, CML's use of single-string slicing is significantly more efficient in such contexts.`